eonil/editor/README.md

 Current architecture is mainly based on "Dataflow Architecture" with functional style flavours.
 If you're not familiar with data-flow architecture, just imagine Flux/Redux or Elm architecture.
-Which are most recent and famous implementations of data-flow architecture.
+Which are most recent and well-known implementations of data-flow architecture.

-Data-flow itself alone is not very useful with aynchronous nature of modern user-facing programs.
+Data-flow architecture alone is not very useful with aynchronous nature of modern user-facing programs.
 So I use microservice architecture to fill this gap.
 Microservices essentially actor-model which transfer messages asynchronously.